-The College encourages that all crimes be promptly reported to the JCCC Police Department ("Campus Police" or "JCCC PD") to ensure inclusion in the annual crime statistics.
-Contact the Campus Police at (913) 469-2500, or (913) 469-8500 ext.
-4111 or 911 for emergencies.
+The College encourages that all crimes be promptly reported to the JCCC Police Department ("Campus Police") to ensure inclusion in the annual crime statistics.
+Contact the Campus Police at (913) 469-2500, or (913) 469-8500, ext.
+4111, or 911 for emergencies.
 You may also use the emergency phones located strategically throughout the main campus.
+Campus Phones are also located in every classroom for prompt reporting.
 The JCCC Guardian campus safety app can also be used to call or text Campus Police in the event of an emergency.
 All crimes should be reported to Campus Police to aid in providing timely warnings to the College community when appropriate.
-Campus Police are located on the main campus in Overland Park in the Carlsen Center Building, CC 115.
+Campus Police are located on the main campus in Overland Park in the Midwest Trust Center Building, MTC 115.
 To report a crime at one of JCCC's other campus locations, contact local law enforcement by calling 911 for emergencies and notify Campus Police as soon as it is safe to do so to make an internal report.
 Crime reports may also be made to the following JCCC personnel who are designated Campus Security Authorities (CSAs).
 For Clery Act reporting purposes, CSAs are JCCC officials who have significant responsibility for student and campus activities, including, but not limited to, student activities, student athletics, and student judicial and discipline proceedings.
+CSAs have completed training on handling reporting crimes and related school policies.